 My training and foundations are in Psychosynthesis, which is a psychospiritual psychology.
 Psychosynthesis perceives the core of our being to be both uniquely individual and interconnected with all life.
-It understands mental suffering to be the consequence of the struggle for the Self to emerge and free itself from adaptations which have become domineering and limiting of a person's potential.
+Mental suffering is understood to be the consequence of the struggle for (the spiritual) Self to emerge and free itself from adaptations which have become domineering and limiting in an individual.
 This recognises that the essence of a person is always alive and intact and can be found even in the depths of suffering.

 I increasingly use an ISTDP way of working.
 ISTDP stands for Intensive Short-Term Dynamic Psychotherapy.
 It is an experiential methodology, which means the primary focus is on all that is being experienced by client/patient in body and mind, as it occurs in the moment.
 This means the therapist is active in making observations and encouraging self-observation.
 ISTDP has been formulated to accelerate the process of therapy.
 There is a strong focus on anxiety regulation and on tackling the internal obstacles that prevent progress and healing.

 I am a psychotherapist and counsellor working in Devon.
 I am UKCP and BACP registered, which means I adhere to their code of practice, including regular supervision.

 My approach is founded on the principle that each of us has inherent potential to live a rich and fulfilling life.

 Buried feelings and unhelpful, habitual ways of thinking and behaving can block or limit this potential, and even our sense of who we are.
 This can lead to many distressing symptoms such as depression and anxiety, and prevent us from living as well as we would like.

 Erich Fromm’s definition of well-being describes the antithesis to this suffering:

 “Well-being means to be fully born, to become what one potentially is; it means to have the full capacity for joy and for sadness... to react and respond as the real, total man I am to the reality of everybody and everything as he or it is.”